Sharing Excess Warehouse App

 The main working tool lacks the primary functions

-Sharing Excess app (or SE app) is the main tool that workers use to record data of the food collecting and distributing processes.
+Sharing Excess app is the main tool that workers use to record input and output data.
 However, the app failed to perform the most basic functions.

 1. Workers couldn't record information properly